-- 0 = disable performance data processing - 1 = enable performance data processing - retain_status_information This directive is used to determine whether or not status-related information about the service is retained across program restarts.
-This is only useful if you have enabled state retention using the retain state information directive.
+- 1 = enable performance data processing - retain_status_information This directive is used to determine whether or not status-related information about the service is retained across program restarts.
+This is only useful if you have enabled state retention using the retain_state_information directive.
 Value: - 0 = disable status information retention - 1 = enable status information retention. - retain_nonstatus_information This directive is used to determine whether or not non-status information about the service is retained across program restarts.
 This is only useful if you have enabled state retention using the retain_state_information directive.
 Value: - 0 = disable non-status information retention - 1 = enable non-status information retention - notification_interval This directive is used to define the number of "time units" to wait before re-notifying a contact that this service is still in a non-OK state.
 Unless you've changed the interval_length directive from the default value of 60, this number will mean minutes.
 If you set this value to 0, Shinken will not re-notify contacts about problems for this service only one problem notification will be sent out. - first_notification_delay This directive is used to define the number of "time units" to wait before sending out the first problem notification when this service enters a non-OK state.
 Unless you've changed the interval_length directive from the default value of 60, this number will mean minutes.
 If you set this value to 0, Shinken will start sending out notifications immediately. - notification_period This directive is used to specify the short name of the time period during which notifications of events for this service can be sent out to contacts.
 No service notifications will be sent out during times which is not covered by the time period. - notification_options This directive is used to determine when notifications for the service should be sent out.
-Valid options are a combination of one or more of the following: - $\mathbf{w} = \text{send notifications on a WARNING state}$ - \mathbf{u} = send notifications on an UNKNOWN state

-- \mathbf{c} = send notifications on a CRITICAL state - \mathbf{r} = send notifications on recoveries (OK state) - \mathbf{f} = send notifications when the service starts and stops flapping - \mathbf{s} = send notifications when scheduled downtime starts and ends - n (none) as an option, no service notifications will be sent out.
+Valid options are a combination of one or more of the following: - w = send notifications on a WARNING state - u = send notifications on an UNKNOWN state - c = send notifications on a CRITICAL state - r = send notifications on recoveries (OK state) - f = send notifications when the service starts and stops flapping - s = send notifications when scheduled downtime starts and ends - n (none) as an option, no service notifications will be sent out.
 If you do not specify any notification options, Shinken will assume that you want notifications to be sent out for all possible states notifications_enabled This directive is used to determine whether or not notifications for this service are enabled.
 Values: